pnsaeta/p064/docs/SW-Jupyter.md

 * toc
 {:toc}

-Jupyter notebooks use a browser to provide an interactive computation and authoring environment that allows one freely to combine text (including LaTeX equations), graphics, computation, and the results of computations in a single window.
-Jupyter Notebook is the more established code base; Jupyter Lab is newer, has a number of nice features, but is buggier than the Notebook interface; use it at your own risk!
+Jupyter(lab) notebooks provide an interactive computation and authoring environment that allows one freely to combine text (including LaTeX equations), graphics, computation, and the results of computations in a single window.
+Jupyter Notebook was the original platform, but has now been superseded by Jupyterlab.
+My preferred approach is to use the stand-along [Jupyter Lab application](https://github.com/jupyterlab/jupyterlab-desktop).

 Notebook cells can include text written in **Markdown** (such as this cell),